 (Su): You get good at swimming and holding your breath, but they don't just let you breath underwater.

 (Su): Staggered is a great status condition, but you never want to be close enough to your enemies to need this.

 (Su): The AOE of this ability gets impressively large, which can let you push enemies a really impressive distance.
 However, it doesn't inflict a status effect more meaningful than prone, and the number of rounds you can use it is very limited.

 Grab your electric guitar and your magic wand, and get ready to suck at being a wizard.
 This class is closest to being an evoker, but you give up fire spells, which includes iconic evocation spells like fireball and scorching ray.

-Cooperative Defense (Su): As long as you're withing 30 feet, your fighte can use your vastly superior will save.
+: As long as you're within 30 feet, your fighte can use your vastly superior will save.
 Fairly limited uses per day, but considering how amazing this is I don't think we have room to complain.
 This may make it worthwile for you to put a feat into Iron Will to protect the rest of your party.